paztronomer/coding_notes/README_SQL.md

 SELECT DISTINCT d.filename
   FROM desfile d
   WHERE d.filetype="cal_detflat"

+-- IN
+SELECT EmployeeKey, LastName
+  FROM DimEmployee
+  WHERE LastName IN ('Smith', 'Godfrey', 'Johnson')
 '''

-7. To delete a table
+7. To delete a table.
+Delete some rows.

 '''sql
 -- DELETE and PURGE (seems PURGE isn't needed on MS SQL)